Alcohol and Insomnia Connection

 Alcohol and insomnia have a “bidirectional” relationship.
-This means people with insomnia tend to have an increased risk of alcohol abuse and other substance use disorders.
+This means people with insomnia tend to have an increased risk of alcohol and substance use disorders.

 Insomnia doesn’t directly cause alcoholism, nor does alcoholism always cause insomnia.
 The relationship between the two disorders is complicated and closely linked.

-Drinking alcohol does not allow you to get deep sleep.
-Many people often wake up a few times in the middle of the night without knowing and do not enjoy a normal sleep routine.
+Drinking alcohol doesn't allow you to get enough deep sleep.
+Many people often wake up a few times in the middle of the night without knowing and can't enjoy a normal sleep routine.

 Drinking alcohol can lead to the following sleep problems: